 When floating resources have been set up inside Moab, they can be requested in the same way as generic resources.
 Moab will automatically understand that these resources are floating and will schedule the job accordingly.
-(See Managing Shared Cluster Resources (Floating Resources) on page 1Managing Shared Cluster Resources (Floating Resources) in the Moab Workload Manager Manual Version Installation Guide for details on configuration within Moab.)
+(See Managing Shared Cluster Resources (Floating Resources) in the Moab Workload Manager Manual Version Installation Guide for details on configuration within Moab.)

-Example 5-5: Floating
+Example 2-5: Floating